ArchiePrince/alx_be_shell/README.md

 # 6-multiple_permissions
 This adds execute permission to the owner and the group owner, and read permission to the other users, to the file hello.

+# 9-John_Doe
+Sets mode of the file hello: -rwxr-x-wx